dfkaye/dfkaye-blog/content/posts/first.md

 Now, refresh that page.
 Unless they have fixed the issue as you are reading this, you will see only the message, "Not Found."

-#### What does this all mean?
+## What does this all mean?

 It means that Gatsby.JS is does not generate static sites, but single page web applications running on static sites.

-#### Is there a fix?
+## Is there a fix?

-This problem could be fixed with - yes, you guessed it - "dangerously setting inner HTML" somewhere or using `Function()` but that seems suboptimal in the age of Content Security Policy.
+This problem could be fixed with - yes, you guessed it - `dangerouslySetInnerHTML` somewhere or even using `Function()`.

+Each of those is suboptimal in the age of [Content Security Policy](https://content-security-policy.com/).

+## I Just Wanted to Create a Blog with CSS and JavaScript Demos

 > *We are not making progress when we break the most basic functions of the web.*

-### I Just Wanted to Create a Blog with CSS and JavaScript Demos

 So, I turned to Hugo, made a test site, then started on this site.

-More on Hugo specific things in a future post.
+More about Hugo specific things to come in future posts.

-### Thanks for reading.